TonyPhipps/SIEM/Preparation.md

 - What is the most sensitive data and where is it stored?
 - Which are the most sensitive services and what infrastructure supports them?
+- Which service accounts exist to support them?
-- What are the permitted access methods for both?
+- What are the permitted access methods?
-- Who has authority to access them?
+- Who has authority to access these?
 - What logs are available for monitoring?
+- Which people would cause the most damage if they were socially engineered or their accounts were compromised or abused?

 # Execution of Incident Management Procedures